Wait — before you pay

 Gather your evidence

-Photograph the sign (or lack thereof), meter, or relevant conditions at the location.
-Timestamps matter.
+Photograph the sign (or lack thereof), meter, or relevant conditions.
+Timestamps matter — take photos on or near the violation date.

 3. 3